Zak1012-a/TX-794-Logistics-System/README.md

 # TX-794-Logistics-System

 ## Introduction

-This system was built to do the following:

-- Make corps operations smoother and easier
-- Centralize all relevant data about the corps and it's cadets in one place
-- Reduce time spent on repetative administrative tasks and paperwork
-- Obtain helpful data that can be used to improve the corps further
+This project was made to improve the quality of life and make paperwork less of a chore for the TX-794.
+It was made as a tool to improve workflow and overall efficency of an increasingly slow and painful system that we have in place now.
+It also has features that if utilized properly can be used to further improve the corps.
+Not only will it make logistics run smoother, it will also make keeping track of personel easier and quicker than the previous decentralized system.

-## Planned Features
+## Technolgies Used
+The following list of technologies were used in the production of this system:

+### Front End Technolgies Utilized:
+- Html
-- Online Cadet Guide
+- Css
-- Inventory of everyting in supply
-- Profiles of every cadet that contain the following: (All awards earned, Current Rank, Current LDR's, A list of all issued items)
-- A tracker for community service hours
+- React.js v18.3.1

+### Back End Technolgies Utilized:
+- Node.js v20.14.0
-- PT scores
+- SQL
+- Apache Web Server v2.4.59
+- Ubuntu 24.04 LTS